Grant Jerrett: China (2016–2017)

 On December 16, 2016, Jerrett signed with the Beijing Ducks of the Chinese Basketball Association.

 Return to Canton (2018)

 On February 9, 2018, Jerrett re-signed with the Canton Charge of the NBA G League.

 SeaHorses Mikawa (2018)

 On August 23, 2018, Jerrett joined SeaHorses Mikawa of the Japanese B.League.
-On December 25, 2018, Jerrett left SeaHorses.
+On December 25, he left the team.

 Igokea (2019)

 On January 10, 2019, Jerrett joined Igokea for the remainder of the 2018–19 season.

 ratiopharm Ulm (2019–2020)

-On July 18, 2019, he has signed two-year contract with ratiopharm Ulm of the German Basketball Bundesliga (BBL).
-Jerrett averaged 11.4 points and six rebounds per game in the Bundesliga.
+On July 18, 2019, Jerrett signed two-year contract with ratiopharm Ulm of the German Basketball Bundesliga (BBL).
+He averaged 11.4 points and six rebounds per game.

 Darüşşafaka (2020–2021)

 On July 18, 2020, Jerrett signed with Darüşşafaka of the Basketball Super League.
-He was named player of the week on November 17, after he recorded a double-double of 29 points and 10 rebounds in a victory over Galatasaray S.K.
+He was named Player of the Week on November 17, after recording a double-double of 29 points and 10 rebounds in a victory over Galatasaray S.K.